How to stay on top of your company’s software subscriptions

 Business subscriptions should make life easier, right?
 It means you never run out of teabags or those reception magazines that nobody reads.
 And increasingly, it means that your team’s software needs are met with a minimum of fuss and upfront cost.

 More and more employees need a wide range of tech to work effectively, whether that’s basic communication systems or job-specific tools.
-It’s so easy to sign up for most Software as a Service (SaaS) tools, that people can change regularly.
-It’s empowering for bosses and workers, as productivity goes up and a spirit of innovation is fostered.
+It’s easy to sign up for most Software as a Service (SaaS) tools, and easy to deactivate profiles or swap users.
+It’s empowering for both leaders and their teams, as productivity goes up and a spirit of innovation is fostered.

 But for financial teams, it can be a lot less fun.